 I’m not presenting a bleeding-heart, think of the children reason to not have a border wall because other people have put forward those stories and, frankly, folks most in favor of the wall don’t care for such stories.
 But I know that they do care about security and fiscal conservatism.
 To spend billions on a wall that produces a false sense of security is a massive fault against both such standards.
 That money can be better not spent and thereby not increase the deficit.
 Or, if the border is in dire need of reinforcement, then it is imperative to use funds to strengthen, not weaken, the Coast Guard, increase controls at the border and for heaven’s sake, repair relations with Mexico, which is only fighting the War on Drugs – La Guerra Contra Narcotrafico – as a favor to a nation it considers to be its friend.
 If Mexico is not our friend, then it does nothing to stop the flow of criminal activity and those trucks roll north, past bribed guards who see nothing, nothing at all.

 And before you suggest something like legalizing heroin to take away those profits from criminals, ask yourself, “If I was a criminal and couldn’t make money smuggling heroin, what else could I profit from smuggling into the USA?”
 That’s the thing that will fill the trucks instead of what you just legalized.

 In my view, the solution along the border has more to do with improving the way we handle immigration and drug addiction.
+I’ve been to a rehab near me many a times to find solution for the latter, and have gotten pretty good opionions.
 These are tough problems and saying that building a wall will solve them is only a fool’s escape from realities.
 Building that wall is a form of giving up, like saying, “There’s a wall and, therefore, no problem.”
 But, as I’ve illustrated above, this border thing is so complicated that the wall soon becomes part of the problem.